mne-tools/mne-python/doc/source/manual/mne.rst

     Specifies the name of the noise-covariance matrix to use.
 If this file contains a projection operator, attached by mne_browse_raw and mne_process_raw , no additional projection vectors can be added with the ``--proj`` option.
-For backward compatibility, --senscov can be used as a synonym for --noisecov.
+For backward compatibility, ``--senscov`` can be used as a synonym for ``--noisecov``.

 **\---noiserank <value>**

     Specifies the rank of the noise covariance matrix explicitly rather than trying to reduce it automatically.
-This option is sheldom needed,
+This option is seldom needed,

 **\---gradreg <value>**